Skip to content

 Tip

-While you cannot inject an AWS Role in the Real-Time View, there is another way this can be accomplished.
+While you cannot inject an AWS Role in the Real-Time View, there is another way to accomplish this.
 See: Injecting an AWS Role.

 After entering the credential details, click the green checkmark.
 Add more credentials as desired, then click Submit to send the credentials to NodeZero.